streadway39946/Data-analytics-and-insights/Urban Hamster/Finance (Consumer Insights)/README.md

-The analytics work in this folder was performed for Urban Hamster's finance department, who had the following questions:
+The analytics work in this folder was performed for Urban Hamster's marketing department, who had the following questions:

 - Who are Urban Hamster's VIP customers?
 - Which generations are driving sales?